 Bupa only uses browser cookies to measure non-personal information, for example to learn about the behaviour of visitors to our website and how they respond to our marketing communications.
 The more we learn, the better we are able to provide relevant and interesting content and services.
 The first party cookies set by Bupa do not contain any personally identifiable information.

 What cookies does Bupa use on this website?

-A list of all the types of cookies used on this website is set out below.
+See the full list of all the types of cookies we use on this website.

 Strictly necessary cookies

 Strictly necessary cookies let you move around the website and use essential features.
 Examples include session cookies, which identify you as the same user as you move from page to page and only last for the duration of your visit.
 These cookies don't gather any information about you that could be used for marketing or remembering where you've been on the internet.
 Accepting these cookies is a condition of using the website, however, as they are required for the proper operation of the website.
 If you prevent them, we cannot guarantee how it will perform.

 We use these cookies to collect information about how visitors use our website, including details of the site where the visitor has come from and the total number of times a visitor has been to our website.
 By using our website, you agree that we can place these types of cookies on your device.
 We use the information to improve our website and enhance the experience of its visitors.
 All information these cookies collect is aggregated and therefore anonymous.